-When in doubt, there's always wheat flour.
-It'll create roughly the same texture but will add a totally different flavor.
+When in doubt, there's always wheat flour, which'll create roughly the same texture but add a different flavor.
 Gluten-free kitchens can substitute wheat flour alternatives like rice flour or polenta flour instead.

 If you're looking to add a crunchy texture to a baking recipe, ground flaxseed can do just the trick.
 Plus, the nutrient-dense seeds will add a dose of fiber, protein, and fatty acids.

 Ground oats can also help recreate the texture of cornmeal.
-And heads up, they'll add a different flavor than cornmeal but being lower in carb than bread crumbs!
+And heads up, they'll add a different flavor than cornmeal but are lower in carbs than bread crumbs!
 Coarsely grind the ground oats in a blender or food processor until they reach your desired consistency.

 Making homemade cornmeal involves a simple process of grinding dried, fresh or frozen corn kernels into a fine powder.
 Here's a step-by-step guide to making homemade cornmeal: